University-of-Mons/sismic-tutorial/sismic-tutorial.md

 #### Composite states

 If we look deeper in the statechart, each parallel state contains several substates, of which some or basic states and some are composite states.
 For example, the parallel state Car contains two basic states Engine_off and Stationary_Vehicle, and one composite substate Moving.
-This composite state is itself composed of 4 nested substates, of which the initial one is Accelerating.
+This composite state is itself composed of 3 nested substates, of which the initial one is Accelerating.
 This is declared as follows.

-[TOM: I only count 3 nested substates, since I do not really consider the history state as a "real" substate.
-According to UML terminology it is a kind of "pseudo-state" that has a very specific behaviour.]

 | <img src="figures/car-composite-states.png"> | <img src="figures/car-composite-states-yaml.png"> |
 |----------------------------------------------|----------------------------------------------------|

 #### States & transitions

-[TOM: Doesn't it make more sense to talk about the "basic states" first, and only later the "composite states"?]

 Now that the composite states has been defined, we can move on to the basic states.
 These ones are defined by their names, their (optional) external transitions and an (optional) on-entry event.
 Code execution in states will be discussed in the next section.
 Here is an example of transitions' definition.

 | <img src="figures/transition.png"> | <img src="figures/transitions-yaml.png"> |
 |------------------------------------|-------------------------------------------|

+### Integrating code into the statechart